riseupalex/CitComAI-Hub.github.io/docs/data space connectors/eclipse_mvd.md

 ./gradlew :system-tests:test -DincludeTags="ComponentTest,EndToEndTest"
 ```

+### File transfer demo
-9. Download and install [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to the `Azurite` storage container.
+1. Download and install [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to the `Azurite` storage container.
 It will let us view the transferred files.

-10. Using Microsoft Azure Storage Explorer, connect to the local blob storage account on `localhost:10000` (provided by Azurite) of `company1`:
+2. Using Microsoft Azure Storage Explorer, connect to the local blob storage account on `localhost:10000` (provided by Azurite) of `company1`:
     - Account name: `company1assets`
     - Password: `key1`

-11. Create a container named `src-container`.
+3. Create a container named `src-container`.
-12. Upload a dummy `text-document.text` file into the newly created container.
+4. Upload a dummy `text-document.text` file into the newly created container.
-13. The following steps initiate and complete a file transfer with the provided test document:
+5. The following steps initiate and complete a file transfer with the provided test document:
     1. Open the website of company1 (e.g. <http://localhost:7080>) and verify the existence of two assets in the
       section `Assets`.
     2. Open the website of the company2 (e.g. <http://localhost:7081>) and verify six existing assets from all participants in